bitnami/charts/bitnami/wordpress/README.md

 ### To 10.0.0

-[On November 13, 2020, Helm v2 support will formally end](https://github.com/helm/charts#status-of-the-project), this major version is the result of the required changes applied to the chart to be able to incorporate the different features added in Helm v3 and to be consistent with the Helm project itself regarding the Helm v2 EOL.
+[On November 13, 2020, Helm v2 support was formally finished](https://github.com/helm/charts#status-of-the-project), this major version is the result of the required changes applied to the Helm Chart to be able to incorporate the different features added in Helm v3 and to be consistent with the Helm project itself regarding the Helm v2 EOL.

 **What changes were introduced in this major version?**

-- Previous versions of this chart use `apiVersion: v1` (installable by both Helm 2 and 3), this chart was updated to `apiVersion: v2` (installable by Helm 3 only).
+- Previous versions of this Helm Chart use `apiVersion: v1` (installable by both Helm 2 and 3), this Helm Chart was updated to `apiVersion: v2` (installable by Helm 3 only).
 [Here](https://helm.sh/docs/topics/charts/#the-apiversion-field) you can find more information about the `apiVersion` field.
 - Move dependency information from the *requirements.yaml* to the *Chart.yaml*
 - After running `helm dependency update`, a *Chart.lock* file is generated containing the same structure used in the previous *requirements.lock*
-- The different fields present in the *Chart.yaml* file has been ordered alphabetically in a homogeneous way for all the Bitnami charts
+- The different fields present in the *Chart.yaml* file has been ordered alphabetically in a homogeneous way for all the Bitnami Helm Charts

 **Considerations when upgrading to this version**